How To Cure a UTI at Home

 Everyone has something they’re susceptible to.
 For me, it seems to be water infections or UTI’s if you will.
-As a woman we’re physically more likely to get UTI’s but some of us can be even more susceptible than others.
+As a woman we’re physically more likely to get UTI’s or bladder infections than men, but some of us can be even more susceptible than others.

-But having been a long term sufferer of these horrid little infections I’ve built up quite a few tips and tricks to help survive them.
-I’m sharing them with you today in the hope that they may help along the way if you find yourself in UTI land without a clue.
+But having been a long term sufferer of these horrid little infections I’ve built up quite a few tips and tricks to help survive them…and here they are!

 From the NHS website:

 Infections of the bladder (cystitis) or urethra (tube that carries urine out of the body) are known as lower UTIs.
 These can cause: